BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 As stated above, enemies who use guns and shields will always drop that gun and shield.
 Creatures like Stalkers and Skeletons, and devices like turrets, will NOT drop a shield, even if they spawn with one.
+(Stalker shield drops can be optionally toggled on.)
 Shielded loaders will drop shields, though.

 Bosses with unique weapon drops who don't actually use weapons (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only